BIRD-UP73/nsfw-bot/README.md

 - ⛔ to remove a favorite

 ## A note on reactions
-Removing reactions in DMs will not work
+Removing reactions of other others in DMs is not allowed for bots.
+Therefore the bot will not automatically remove reactions in DMs.